 Beyond Heritage, Sarah is the Co-Director of Suriname Indigenous Health Fund, a private international charity.
 Sarah led a team of Indigenous and church leaders to draft the World Council of Churches Statement on the doctrine of discovery and its enduring impact on Indigenous Peoples, which was adopted on February 17, 2012.
 Sarah advocates for the health and rights of Indigenous Peoples in the international arena.

 Julia Silberman is currently the Administrative Assistant for the Center for a New Washington and the Center for Native Health & Culture.
 She is involved in many aspects of both Center’s including research projects, event planning and the day to day operations.
 Julia’s interests include culture, collaboration and campus life.
-She plans to continue furthering her education and career by attending classes at Heritage University.
+She is currently attending school to further her education and career.